Montana-Media-Arts/webDesignFall2024/_docs/topic-13/02-html5/page-02.md

 <canvas id="myCanvas" width="200" height="100"></canvas>
 ```

-**Note:** Always specify an id attribute (to be referred to in a script), and a width and height attribute to define the size of the canvas.
+**Note:** Always specify an id attribute (to be referred to in a script) and a width and height attribute to define the size of the canvas.
 To add a border, use the style attribute.